natalieCloud/arp_reach/README.md

 <!--ARP_Reach (*augmented_reality_painting_reach_integration*) is a package that enables the integration of [Ros-Industrial-Reach](https://github.com/ros-industrial/reach) as well as [Ros_Industrial-Reach_Ros2](https://github.com/ros-industrial/reach_ros2) with the OSU-AIMS [augmented_reality_painting](https://github.com/OSU-AIMS/augmented-reality-painting) project! -->

-This package is orginized around 3 main ROS services and their support files, the services are found as [PCD_PROCESSING](https://github.com/natalieCloud/arp_reach/tree/main/src/arp_resources/arp_reach/pcd_processing) , [Reach_Config](https://github.com/natalieCloud/arp_reach/tree/main/src/arp_resources/arp_reach/reach_config), and [XML_PROCESSING](https://github.com/natalieCloud/arp_reach/tree/main/src/arp_resources/arp_reach/xml_processing) which process a data type of posearray to a pcd file, run that pcd file through reach to get the results database, and process that database back into a list full of the poseArray's scores, respectively.
+This package is orginized around creating and supprting the integration of `reach_ros` through three main client service pairs and their support functions.
+The services are found as [PCD_PROCESSING] (https://github.com/natalieCloud/arp_reach/tree/main/src/arp_resources/arp_reach/pcd_processing) , [Reach_Config](https://github.com/natalieCloud/arp_reach/tree/main/src/arp_resources/arp_reach/reach_config), and [XML_PROCESSING](https://github.com/natalieCloud/arp_reach/tree/main/src/arp_resources/arp_reach/xml_processing) which process a data type of `PoseArray` to a pcd file, run that pcd file through `Reach` to get the results database, and process that database back into a list full of the `PoseArray`'s scores, respectively.
 More information can be found in each of their respective README's for information on implementation

 ## Installation and Build